danielanthonycollins/in-home/README.md

 I found the following bugs during the development process:

-- Subject
+- Toasts
+  - Problem: Toast messages not showing when user takes an action which should display a message.
+  - Cause: Jquery doesn't recognise the toast() function based on the Bootstrap version being used
+  - Solution: Replaced it with vanilla javascript which worked with the Bootstrap version being used

-  - Problem:
+- Sort by rating
+  - Problem: When choosing to sort by high to low rating, the order is not correct and highest rated products are not showing first
   - Cause:
   - Solution:

-filtering issue when trying to add icons to specific categories.
-Was missing the .name from the if statement so the conditions couldn't be met

-Toasts bug where the jquery was causing the toast not to load as it didn't recognise the toast() function.
-Replaced it with vanilla javascript which worked with the bootstrap version I was using.

-Emails issue after deploying, when setting up contact form getting SMTP.starttls() error and form not submitting correctly
+  - Mobile search bar
+  - Problem: Mobile search bar is overlapping content below when it appears, rather than pushing everything down.
+  - Cause:
+  - Solution:

 ---